Ore00/hello-world/readme.txt

-Now write a couple of lines of text, perhaps say hello, and save the file as
+Now write a couple of lines of text, perhaps say hello.